How much does a Fraud Analyst make?

 Citi

-Citi provides Fraud Analyst jobs with a solid salary.
-They operate in major cities like New York, New York, and London, UK.
+Citi provides a solid salary for Fraud Analysts.
+They operate in many locations, including New York City, New York, and London, UK.
 Citi is a global bank offering various financial services.

 -